 Some medical bill advocates charge hourly fees to evaluate one bill, while others charge a percentage of the costs they’re able to recover for you once they have successfully negotiated a bill for you.
 Before working with a medical bill advocate, ensure their fees would be outweighed by how much they’ll be able to save you.

-Income-driven hardship plans are similar to typical medical payment plans but they spread out smaller monthly payments over time.
-If you are a low-income patient with Medicaid, you may be eligible for an income-driven hardship plan if your provider offers it.
+Income-driven hardship plans are similar to typical medical payment plans but they spread out smaller monthly payments over a longer period of time.
+If you are a low-income patient with Medicaid, you may be eligible for an income-driven hardship medical bill debt relief plan if your provider offers it.

 With an income-driven hardship plan, you may even be able to get your medical debt reduced by your provider.
 Therefore, if you qualify for this option, it’s a good idea to move forward with it as soon as you receive your medical bills.

 Debt settlement involves negotiating with your creditors to settle for less than the outstanding balance of your medical debt.
-While you can do this on your own, you may feel more comfortable trusting a professional debt settlement company like Freedom Debt Relief to settle medical debt on your behalf.
+While you can do this on your own, you may feel more comfortable trusting a professional debt settlement company to settle medical debt on your behalf.

-If you don’t think you’ll be able to make monthly payments through a medical payment plan and like the idea of potentially being able to settle your debt for less in as little as 24 to 48 months, debt settlement may be a wise choice.
+If you don’t think you’ll be able to make monthly payments through a medical payment plan and like the idea of potentially being able to settle your debt for less in about 24 to 48 months, this may be a type of medical bill debt relief that is a good option for you.

 You may want to consider medical credit cards if your provider doesn’t accept medical payment plans and you’re confident you can pay off your debt in a fairly short time frame.
 Medical credit cards are usually designed for specific medical procedures and often offer an interest-free period that ranges from six to 12 months.